dboreham/scaladiagram/README.md

    Some kinds of types like **case class** /**object** /**class** /**trait** **function** etc being parsed for the following draw graph.

 2. **Doing** construct basic template for descibing UML

+3. **Doing** free software Graphviz being chosen to draw UML graph.
+That means Graphviz being installed while using the prpejct.